eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L04-Cloud-init with Azure/05-Configure a Linux VM using Cloud-init and Azure Cloud Shell.md

 >
 > - The `--custom-data` parameter passes the name of the configuration `.txt` file as an argument to `cloud-init`.
 Then `cloud-init` applies Base64 encoding to the contents of the file, and sends it along with any provisioning configuration information.
 > - any provisioning configuration information contained in the specified `.txt` is applied to the new VM.
+> - provisioning configuration information is expressed using the YML syntax within the configuration `.txt` file